 The elegant and ergonomic Fischer-Spassky Championship set commemorates the 1972 world championship match between US Grandmaster Bobby Fischer and Soviet Grandmaster Boris Spassky.
 Available at Royal Chess Mall in Golden Rosewood-Boxwood, Bud Rosewood-Boxwood and Ebony-Boxwood combinations.

 This beautifully proportioned, minimalistic and abstract recreation of the Bundesform German Staunton Alternative chessmen, emerged as an alternative to the Staunton design in the 1930s.
-Our master artisans have lovingly hand-carved these reproductions out of Golden Rosewood and Boxwood as well Ebony and Boxwood.
+Our master artisans have lovingly hand-carved these reproductions out of Golden Rosewood and Boxwood as well Ebonised and Boxwood.

 This distinctively designed Soviet Latvian set was a personal favorite of Soviet Grandmaster Mikhael Tal.
 These immaculately hand-carved reproductions from the Royal Chess Mall stables, has recently emerged as a best-seller, after it was prominently featured in the wildly popular Netflix original miniseries – The Queens Gambit.
 This set is available in Golden Rosewood and Boxwood.

 Best known for being used at the legendary 1961 USSR World Championship match held between Soviet Grandmasters, Mikhail Tal and Mikhail Botvinnik, the Soviet Grossmeister Supreme Chessmen while modeled on the Staunton line, possess distinctively Soviet design features.
-Our replicas of these elegant chessman have been hand-carved out of Bud Rosewood and Boxwood.
+Our replicas of these elegant chessman have been hand-carved out of Golden Rosewood and Boxwood.